offsoc/SuperMega/README.md

 ## What

-SuperMega is a shellcode loader by injecting it into genuine executables (.exe or .dll).
+SuperMega is a shellcode loader.
+By injecting the payload shellcode into a genuine executables (.exe or .dll).

-The loader shellcode will be tightly integrated into the .exe so that static analysis has a hard time to spot that the exe is infected.
+The loader/carrier shellcode will be tightly integrated into the .exe so that static analysis has a hard time to spot that the exe is infected.
 Static analysis will just see the genuine exe artefacts.